Average Rent in Tokyo and Affordable Areas to Live – 2024 Guide

 You should allow 1-2 months to plan when you move out of your apartment.
 Inform the landlord of your move-out date, giving at least one month’s notice or longer, as stated in your lease agreement.

-Unless otherwise stated in your lease, the landlord needs to give you six months’ advance notice if they need to terminate your existing lease agreement earlier than the agreed date, and a valid reason must be provided.
-This will also only happen if you agree to the termination.
+Unless otherwise stated in your lease, the landlord must give you six months’ advance notice if they need to terminate your existing lease agreement earlier than the agreed date.
+A valid reason must also be provided.
+This will only happen if you agree to the termination.

 Sort out your belongings!